Murchison Falls National Park Map

 People and Culture around the park

-Murchison Falls Park is situated in an area of a diverse group of people in Uganda.
-The eastern area of the park is dominated by Acholi people; the Alur people are found in the northwest and the Banyoro people of Bunyoro Kingdom are found in the southern region of the park.
+Uganda's Murchison Falls Park is home to a diverse range of people.
+The eastern area of the park is dominated by Acholi people; the Alur people are found in the northwest and the Banyoro people of

 Activities/What to do